lolbot-project/lolbot/README.md

 # ^ Make lolbot launch on system startup, optional
 systemctl --user start lolbot
 ```

+[1] lolbot can probably be used on Windows provided you remove uvloop from requirements, but it's definitely not recommended

 ### Credits
 - [luna](https://github.com/lnyaa) - Contributions & code